 Suggested Student Exercises

-Select one nineteenth-century or early twentieth-century women’s leader (for example, Lucretia Mott, Frances Willard, Jane Addams, or Charlotte Perkins Gilman), and compare and contrast their ideas about women’s issues and roles in society with that of a prominent second wave feminist leader (for example, Betty Friedan, Gloria Steinem, Bella Abzug, or Catherine Mackinnon).
-Consider which differences are due to the different times in which they lived, and which reflect underlying philosophical disagreeements about gender and society.
+Select one nineteenth-century or early-twentieth-century women’s leader (for example, Lucretia Mott, Frances Willard, Jane Addams, or Charlotte Perkins Gilman), and compare and contrast their ideas about women’s issues and roles in society with that of a prominent second wave feminist leader (for example, Betty Friedan, Gloria Steinem, Bella Abzug, or Catherine MacKinnon).
+Consider which differences are due to the different times in which they lived, and which reflect underlying philosophical disagreements about gender and society.

 Trace the changing numbers and roles of women in the U.S. Congress from the 1950s to the present.
 Examine a few female representatives’ and senators’ careers and voting records to uncover their relationship to the visible feminist movement.
 (Perhaps compare two female officials from different party affiliations or different regions of the country.)